 Certainly, the most delicious sounding of all the toolbox models is the Pork Chop toolbox.
 No, they aren’t for storing your lunch, but you could definitely use it for that.
 Pork Chop Boxes make use of otherwise under-exploited space in your truck bed just above and behind your wheel wells.
 These handy toolboxes are perfect for storing small parts tools for instant access and can be combined with several other toolbox models.
 They are also commonly called wheel well toolboxes.
 The swing-away models are also popular.
 Imagine accessing your tools, or gear by simply pulling a release lever without reaching over, or climbing into your truck bed.

 Saddle Boxes or as they are also sometimes called low-profile toolboxes are undoubtedly the most popular pickup truck toolboxes available on the market today.
-With an easy of installation in comparison to the other types of toolboxes and they high number of used low-profile toolboxes on Craigslist and eBay.
+Considered an easy of tool box installation in comparison to the other types of toolboxes, they are a high number of used low-profile toolboxes on Craigslist and eBay.

 Underbody toolboxes are very popular with contractors who use flatbeds, platform or dump trucks.
 These toolboxes allow for extra storage without sacrificing the precious space above the bed of the truck.
 Underbodies are the unofficial workhorse of the landscaping community and these toolboxes add protected storage to a place that’s out of the way.